-UML ER

-Attribute of a binary association class Attribute of a relationship type

-Name and cardinality Name and cardinality
+Attribute of a relationship typ Name and cardinality

 Generalization / Specialization

 Type of entities which is a specialization of another type

 Each person has a personal number and name.
 A professor is a person which also has one or more phones and can lead teams.
 A student is a person which also has a date of study beginning.